 Prepare the Salmon

-- Carefully run your finger up the center of the fillet (against the grain) and if you find any pin bones, pull them out with a small pair of needle-nosed pliers.
+Carefully run your finger up the center of the fillet (against the grain) and if you find any pin bones, pull them out with a small pair of needle-nosed pliers or tweezers.

-- Pat the fillets dry and sprinkle both sides generously with salt.
+Pat the fillets dry and sprinkle both sides generously with salt.
 Set aside.

 Make the Dilled Mayonnaise

-- In a small bowl, combine mayonnaise, lemon juice, sesame oil, shallot, and optional Tabasco.
-Fold in the chopped dill.
-Chill until ready to use.
+In a small bowl, combine mayonnaise, lemon juice, sesame oil, shallot, and Tabasco.
+Fold in the dill.
+Chill, covered, until ready to use.
 You will need 1/4 cup of the mayonnaise mixture basting the fish, and the remaining 1/2 cup can be used as a dipping sauce.

 Grill the Salmon

 Lightly brush 1/4 cup of the mayonnaise mixture on both sides of the fillets.
 Set aside.

 Prepare a medium (350 F to 375 F) gas or charcoal grill fire.
 Alternatively, use a stovetop grill pan heated on medium heat.